wp-plugins/authorizenet-woocommerce-addon/readme.txt

 4. This plugin readily works on developmentment server.
 5. This plugin does not requires SSL.
 6. This plugin does not store Card Details anywhere.

-== Features ==

-1. Very Simple Clean Code plugin to add a Authorize.Net payment method to woocommerce
-2. No technical skills needed.
-3. Prerequisite visualized on screenshots.
-4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
-5. Can be customized easily.
-6. Bundles with Official Authorize.Net® AIM Libraries.

 == Changelog ==